kalviumcommunity/k-fswd/README.md

-# Lab Exercise: Utilize the req.params and Return a Filtered JSON Array
+# Lab Exercise: Utilize the req.query and Return a JSON Array

 ## 🎯 Objectives
-- Understand how to use `req.params` to extract parameters from a URL in Express.js.
+- Understand how to use `req.query` to extract parameters from a URL in Express.js.
 - Learn how to filter a JSON array and return the filtered results.

 ## 📚 Prerequisites